allysonsilva/estudos/C#/Estudos C#.md

 ## Interfaces

+- Uma interface é semelhante a uma classe, mas fornece uma especificação em vez de uma implementação para os seus membros.
+Uma interface é especial nas seguintes formas:
+    - Os membros da interface são todos implicitamente abstratos.
+Em contrapartida, uma classe pode fornecer membros abstratos e membros concretos com implementações.
+    - Uma classe(ou estrutura) pode implementar várias interfaces.
+Em contraste, uma classe pode herdar de apenas uma única classe, e uma estrutura não pode herdar de nada(além de derivar de `System.ValueType`)
+- Os membros da interfaces que são implicitamente abstrato serão implementados pelas classes e estruturas que implementam a interface.
+- **Uma interface pode conter apenas métodos, propriedades, eventos e indexadores.**
+- *Membros de uma interface são implicitamente públicos e não podem declarar algum modificador de acesso.*
+- **Interfaces podem derivar de outras interfaces.**
+- Um membro de interface implicitamente implementado é, por padrão, *sealed*.
+Ele deve ser marcado como virtual ou abstrato na classe base para ser substituído.

 > An interface is similar to a class, but it provides a specification rather than an implementation for its members.

 An interface is special in the following ways:

 * Interface members are all *implicitly abstract*.
 In contrast, a class can provide both abstract members and concrete members with implementations.
-* A class (or struct) can implement multiple interfaces.
-In contrast, a class can inherit from only a single class, and a struct cannot inherit at all (aside from deriving from `System.ValueType`).
+* A class(or struct) can implement multiple interfaces.
+In contrast, a class can inherit from only a single class, and a struct cannot inherit at all(aside from deriving from `System.ValueType`).

 An interface declaration is like a class declaration, but it provides no implementation for its members, since all its members are implicitly abstract.
 These members will be implemented by the classes and structs that implement the interface.
 An interface can contain only methods, properties, events, and indexers, which non‐ coincidentally are precisely the members of a class that can be abstract.